-- 38. The GST Act provides the requirement for the issuance of credit and debit notes in respect of a supply.
-The consideration for a particular supply can only be altered by means of a credit or debit note as it is against Generally Accepted Accounting Principle (GAAP) to merely issue another tax invoice to cover such supply. - 39.
-Credit and debit notes provide a mechanism to allow the supplier to make the necessary adjustments in respect of a taxable supply after the tax invoice has been issued because there are subsequent changes (decreases or increases) in the original value of the supply. - 40.
-The issuance of credit and debit notes by the registered person occurs when there is: - (a) a change in the rate of tax in force under section 10 of the Act or a change in the descriptions of the zero-rated or exempt supply under section 17 or 18 of the Act as the case may be; or - (b) any adjustment in the course of business such as cancellation in the supply of goods and services, under or over stated GST amount and goods returned, and the change occurs after the return for the supply has been submitted to the Director General, a credit note or debit note shall be issued by the person making or receiving the supply.
+- 65. The GSTA provides the requirement for the issuance of credit and debit notes in respect of a supply.
+The consideration for a particular supply can only be altered by means of a credit or debit note as it is against Generally Accepted Accounting Principle (GAAP) to merely issue another tax invoice to cover such supply. - 66.
+Credit and debit notes provide a mechanism to allow the supplier to make the necessary adjustments in respect of a taxable supply after the tax invoice has been issued because there are subsequent changes (decreases or increases) in the original value of the supply.

+- 67. The issuance of credit and debit notes by the registered person occurs when there is: - (a) a change in the rate of tax in force under section 10 of the Act or a change in the descriptions of the zero-rated or exempt supply under section 17 or 18 of the Act as the case may be; or - (b) any adjustment in the course of business such as cancellation in the supply of goods and services, under or over stated GST amount and goods returned, and the change occurs after the return for the supply has been submitted to the Director General, a credit note or debit note shall be issued by the person making or receiving the supply.

-- 41. When a credit note or debit note is issued relating to the change in rate or descriptions, the supplier and recipient who are registered persons shall make adjustments in the return for the taxable period where the change occurs. - 42.
-In the case of credit note or debit note issued for any adjustment made in the course of business, the supplier and recipient who are registered persons shall make adjustments in the return for the taxable period in which the credit note or debit note is issued or received.
+- 68. When a credit note or debit note is issued relating to the change in rate or descriptions, the supplier and recipient who are registered persons shall make adjustments in the return for the taxable period where the change occurs. - 69.
+In the case of credit note or debit note issued for any adjustment made in the course of business, the supplier and recipient who are registered persons shall make adjustments in the return for the taxable period in which the credit note or debit note is issued or received. - 70.
+However, for supply of utilities, telecommunication, TV paid broadcasting services or other similar supplies made to end consumer who is a non-GST registered person, adjustment can be made in the next billing instead of issuing credit or debit note. - 71.
+In the case of a registered person issuing a simplified tax invoice, a credit note or debit note issued relating to such invoices must be issued with the particulars provided under Regulation 25 (4) of the GSTR 2014. - 72.
+In the case of a registered person (recipient) issuing a self-billed invoice, a credit note or debit note issued relating to such invoices must be issued with the particulars provided under Regulation 25 (4) of the GSTR 2014 by the supplier.